 The benefits of indirect employee ownership include this being a simpler model to operate.
-It is often chosen by businesses intending that trust ownership will benefit employees over the long term through the trust influencing the company's direction, as opposed to individuals profiting from dividends or a growth in share value.
+It is often chosen by businesses intending that trust ownership will benefit employees over the long term through the trust influencing the company's direction, the employees frequently receiving a direct profit share from the company.